Juniper/junos-terraform/README.md

 At this point, `venv` is `deactivated` and the first script has terminated.

-# Create an XML XPath File
+# Create an XPath Input XML File

 Great, at this point now we have text file and YIN versions of the YANG files.
 We need those for the next step.

 Let's create a file, which provides a list of inputs to the part of JTAF which writes the `.go` code automagically.
-This input identifies the content of the provider that JTAF will create. **Some `xpath_test.xml` files are scattered are in the `Samples` directory.**
+This input identifies the content of the provider that JTAF will create. **Some of these files such as `xpath_inputs.xml` are scattered are in the `Samples` directory.**

-Create a file `/var/tmp/jtaf/xpath_example.xml` and populate it with the content below.
+Create a file `/var/tmp/jtaf/xpath_input.xml` and populate it with the content below.
+**Make sure that the file is named `xpath_inputs.xml`**

 ```bash
 <file-list>